Creating the path for PR accountability.

 · Types of engagement levels

-The need to compare your PR activities to paid advertisement still remains as a core metric, so (AVE will not disappear yet!)
+The need to compare your PR activities to paid advertisement still remains as a core metric, so (AVErage will not disappear yet!)

 16 important metrics for public relations performance review